zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 Available metrics
 -----------------
 This is an easier to read version of the relevant parts from the `HMC Web Services API Documentation`_.
 On the first level, you can read the metric groups and their prefixes.
+They will additionally be prefixed with ``zhmc_``.
 On the second level, you can read the metrics and their exporter name without the prefix.

 **Only in classic mode**